 By Jonathan Foiles

 August 6, 2019

-When Jonathan Foiles was a graduate student in social work, he had to choose between a mental health or policy track.
+When Jonathan Foiles was a graduate student in social work, he had to choose between specializing in either mental health or public policy.
 But once he began working, he found it impossible to tell the two apart.
-While helping poor patients from the South and West sides of Chicago, he realized individual therapy could not take into account the importance unemployment, poverty, lack of affordable housing and other policy decisions that impact both individual and community well-being.
-It is easy to be depressed if you live in a neighborhood that has few supportive resources available, or is marred by gun violence.
-We are able to diagnose people with depression, but how does one heal a neighborhood?
+As he counseled poor patients from Chicago’s South and West Sides, he realized individual therapy couldn’t account for all the ways unemployment, poverty, lack of affordable housing, and other policy decisions impacted the well-being of both individuals and communities.

 Jonathan Foiles is a writer and mental health professional based in Chicago.
 He writes a blog for Psychology Today and has previously written for Slate.
 He can be reached at email@example.com.

 "Offers an empathetic look at how the pressures of surviving in an urban environment—including unemployment, poverty and violence—make finding help even more difficult and shares a call to action to help heal our communities."—Chicago Public Library